Bat Removal Temple Terrace

 Bat Extermination vs. Bat Removal

-To remove bats we employ a process called exclusion.
-We first find out where the bats are getting inside and seal those openings shut.
+Exclusion is a method of removing bats.
+First, we find out how bats get in and then seal the openings.
 A one-way door is installed once they are no longer able to enter.
-This allows them to leave, but they cannot re-enter.
+This allows them to leave but not reenter.
 This process is not for the faint of heart so It is best to contact a professional who has experience in this field.

 Bat Damage